Bachelor Topics for summer term 2025

 Effective Field Theories (EFTs) are used to describe physics beyond

-the Standard Model in a generic way.
-However, already in the
+the Standard Model in a model-independent way.
+The operators that appear

-The goal of this project is to systematically
+form.
+The goal of this project is to investigate the usefulness and

 The gradient flow formalism provides a way relate perturbative